 The Australian Communications and Media Authority (ACMA) allocates long-term community radio licences for up to 5 years at a time, according to Part 6 and Schedule 2 of the Broadcasting Services Act 1992.
 These licensees are selected through an application process and not via auction and frequencies are planned as part of the licence area planning process.
 The licences can be renewed by ACMA providing that the licensee has complied with its obligations and continues to serve the community interest that it was licensed for.

-New community broadcasters can apply to the ACMA for a temporary licence for up to one year.
-If the new community broadcaster is allocated a temporary licence, they may need to share the broadcast time if more than one group has been allocated a temporary licence in the same area.
+Aspiring community broadcasters can apply to the ACMA for a temporary community broadcasting licence for up to one year in accordance with Part 6A of the Broadcasting Services Act 1992.
+A new licence can be sought if the licensee has met the conditions required.
+These licences are not planned under the ACMA's licence area planning process in Part 3 of the Broadcasting Services Act 1992 and they are less regulated than the long term licences.
+For example, the licensee may need to share the broadcast frequency if more than one group has been allocated a temporary licence in the same area.

-Find out more:
+Find out more

-Codes of practice
+Codes of Practice